5 Important Data Storage Trends 2024-2026

 Object storage is one cost-saving option that’s being suggested as the ideal way to store archival data.

-It’s scalable and flexible, and it can be deployed on-premise or in the cloud.
+It’s scalable, flexible, and can be deployed on-premise or in the cloud.

 Plus, it’s cheap.